Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 The rumbled, painful growl of a deserted stomach

-is infinitely more powerful than the need to
+is infinitely more powerful than the need to understand

-place poets into proper time frames.
+subject-verb agreement or place poets into proper time frames.

 Morals are for those who can afford them,